Spring decor ideas – 24 beautiful ways you can decorate your home for spring

 We love this indoor-outdoor space, styled with furniture and accessories from Lulu and Georgia, with the overall design establishing a cozy and comforting space to sit, relax and unwind and enjoy the season of spring.

 How can I decorate my house for spring?

-'If you’re looking for a simple way to spruce up your interiors for springtime, try adding flowers,' suggests Karin Sun, textile veteran and founder of Crane & Canopy (opens in new tab).
+'If you’re looking for a simple way to spruce up your interiors for springtime, try adding flowers,' suggests Karin Sun, textile veteran and founder of Crane & Canopy.
 'Whether it’s a bouquet of them or just a few picked from your garden, they are guaranteed to transform your room into a spring oasis.
-If you are unable to put flowers into your bedroom, try adding throw pillor that has a flowery print instead.'
+If you are unable to put flowers into your bedroom, try adding a throw pillow that has a flowery print instead.'

 Floral prints also bring the springtime feel to a home, so good spring decor ideas include flower-patterned accessories such as china, rugs, throw pillows and even towels.